 As I was on a bus tour, we had tickets for one of the main stages.
 The groups of dancers parade down a strip, past a panel of judges.
 At the end of the festival there are various awards for best dancers.

 Enough talk, I’ll let the pictures and video speak of the impressiveness and scale of this awesome festival…

-Getting to Tokushima for Awa Odori
+How to get to Tokushima for Awa Odori

 Awa Odori is held every year in Tokushima City, Tokushima Prefecture, Japan.

 Catching the train is always an option.
 The train takes about 4 hours from Osaka or about 2.5 hours from Okayama.
 It could get very crowded around the time so perhaps prepare for delays.
 For information on how to get to Tokushima by train, you can use http://www.hyperdia.com/ to check times and connections.